-- 1. Log on to the HP-UX system as superuser (root). - Insert the Secure Path installation CD-ROM into the CD-ROM drive. - 3.
-Mount the CD-ROM on your file system. - 4.
+- Log on to the HP-UX system as superuser (root). - Insert the Secure Path installation CD-ROM into the CD-ROM drive. - Mount the CD-ROM on your file system. - 4.
 Change to the directory in which the CD-ROM is mounted.
-For example, if the CD-ROM is mounted to a directory called /cdrom, change the directory by entering the following command: - # cd /cdrom/ - 5.
-Install Secure Path software on the server using the provided shell script by entering the following command: - #./install.sh - Select Secure Path 3.0F SP1 for HP-UX for Active-Active disk arrays when prompted.
+For example, if the CD-ROM is mounted to a directory called /cdrom, change the directory by entering the following command: cd /cdrom/ - 5.
+Install Secure Path software on the server by entering the following command: #./install.sh - Select Secure Path 3.0F SP3 for HP-UX for Active-Active disk arrays when prompted.
 Follow the on-screen instructions.

-If AutoPath 2.x is installed, Secure Path 3.0F SP1 for Active-Active disk array removes AutoPath 2.x, installs 3.0F SP1, and then reboots.
-A single reboot brings up the system with Secure Path 3.0F SP1 for Active-Active disk array (only for 11i,v1.0).
+If AutoPath 2.x is installed, Secure Path 3.0F SP3 for Active-Active disk arrays removes AutoPath 2.x, installs 3.0F SP3, and then reboots.
+A single reboot brings up the system with Secure Path 3.0F SP3 for Active-Active disk arrays (only for 11i v1.0).

 When the installation is complete, the server reboots (HP-UX 11i v1.0 only).
-Installation of the Secure Path package creates /Autopath and /HPswsp directory under /opt directory.
-The changes.log file is copied into /Autopath directory, and the master, system, and mod.o files are copied into /HPswsp directory.
+Installation of the Secure Path package creates the /Autopath and /HPswsp directories under the /opt directory.
+The changes.log file is copied into the /Autopath directory, and the master, system, and mod.o files are copied into the /HPswsp directory.